-- (a) Support a consistent policy for use and maintenance of the active recreation areas within Woodward Park to ensure their continuing viability for present and future users. - (b) As a part of the Town Safety Plan, continue to annually review playground equipment for safety issues and address any concerns. - (c) Continue to examine the tennis court fence condition and repair accordingly. - (d) Enforce the permitting process for use of the playing field.
+- (a) Support a consistent policy for use and maintenance of the active recreation areas within Woodward Park to ensure their continuing viability for present and future users. - (b) As a part of the Town Safety Plan, continue to annually review playground equipment for safety issues and address any concerns. - (c) Continue to examine the tennis court fence condition and repair accordingly.

+(d) Enforce and periodically re-evaluate the permitting process for use of the playing field.